 Turmeric tea is my go to drink throughout the year, ESPECIALLY during Autumn, Winter and early Spring when everyone around you starts coming down with colds.
 I’ve been drinking it for about 2yrs now and hardly ever come down with anything.
-Given the amount of people I teach, not to mention going into schools and holding hands with snuffling children in yoga, I think this drink is a miracle in a glass (or mug).
+Given the amount of people I teach yoga classes to, not to mention going into schools and holding hands with snuffling children in yoga, I think this drink is a miracle in a glass (or mug).
 I tell everyone I can to drink it, one of the schools I teach in has even pinned the recipe to the staff notice board!

 1 Cup Water